thelfer/tfel/docs/web/abaqus.md

 of the previous generic files as an external user file.
 Those files handles the loading of `MFront` shared libraries *using the material name*: the name of the material shall thus define the function to be called and the library in which this function is implemented.

 The function name includes the modelling hypothesis, see below.
-By convention, this name is splitted into two parts, separed by the underscore character (`_`).
+An identifier can optionnaly be added to reuse the same behaviour for several material (with different material properties for instance).
+The identifier is discarded in the `umat.cpp`, `vumat-sp.cpp` and and `vumat-dp.cpp` files.

+Thus, the material name in `Abaqus/Standard` and `Abaqus/Explicit` is expected to have the following form:
+`LIBRARY_FUNCTION_HYPOTHESIS_IDENTIFIER`.

 The first part is the name of library, without prefix (`lib`) or suffix (`.dll` or `.so` depending on the system). *This convention implies that the library name does not contain an underscore character*.

 For example, on `UNIX` systems, if one want to call the `ELASTICITY_3D` behaviour in ` libABAQUSBEHAVIOUR.so` library, the